 - The combinatorial method can often cut the running time by an order of magnitude. - The basic paradigm is to count the number of admissible paths that lead from the root to any terminal node. - We first used this method in the linear-time algorithm for standard European option pricing on p.
-231. - In general, it cannot apply to American options. - We will now apply it to price barrier options.
+238. - We will now apply it to price barrier options.